b-za/AntCrypto/Crypto Ant/scripts/prompt.md

     * FIFO Logic: Deduct the sold quantity from the oldest available Buy Lot(s).
     * Splits: If a sale consumes multiple lots, generate *separate output rows* for each lot consumed.

-*3. Output Columns:*
+*3. Output for Individual Currency Reports:*
-The script generates a CSV with the following columns:
+The script generates a CSV for each currency with the following columns:
 •⁠  ⁠⁠ Financial Year ⁠: The calculated financial year (e.g., 2021, 2022).
-•⁠  ⁠⁠ Trans Ref ⁠: Unique 3-letter ID for each transaction (e.g., BAA, SAA).
+•⁠  ⁠⁠ Trans Ref ⁠: Unique ID for each transaction (e.g., B000, S000).
 Splits share the same ID.
 •⁠  ⁠⁠ Date ⁠: ⁠ Timestamp (UTC) ⁠.
 •⁠  ⁠⁠ Description ⁠: Original description.
 •⁠  ⁠⁠ Type ⁠: 'Buy' or 'Sell'.